AmanCeption/F1-RacingMananger-bot/README.md

-# 🏎️ F1 Management Bot
+# 🏎️ F1 Racing Manager Bot

 A fully-featured Telegram Formula 1 Management Simulator built with Python and Aiogram.